Old Cowtown Museum preserves the 1870s lifestyle with a history museum, working farm, a business district and warm-weather gunfight shows.

 Bring the Kids

-Kansas Cosmosphere and Space Center Crane your neck to see a rocket that’s more than 100 feet tall.
-And view the command module Odyssey from the Apollo 13 lunar mission and a cosmosphere showcasing space gear.
-Take a daredevil flight with the Blue Angels in the simulator, and check out Justice Planetarium.
-The center, in Hutchinson (52 miles northwest of Wichita), also wows with special events.
+Cosmosphere Crane your neck to see a rocket that’s more than 100 feet tall.
+View the command module Odyssey from the Apollo 13 lunar mission and a cosmosphere showcasing space gear.
+Feel like a jet pilot in a daredevil flight with the Blue Angels in the simulator.
+The Smithsonian-affiliated center in Hutchinson (52 miles northwest of Wichita), also wows with special events and its Justice Planetarium.
 (800) 397-0330; cosmo.org